Georgina Mazzeo Shows Off Insane Abs In Skimpy Red Bikini

 “Heaven on earth,” another added.

-“A MAGNIFICENT BEAUTY,” third wrote with several smiley emoji.
+“A MAGNIFICENT BEAUTY,” a third wrote with several smiley emoji.

 Most of the compliments for Georgina were written in her native Spanish.
-She wrote back to several of her admirers thanking them for their kind words, while also calling them beautiful right back.
+She wrote back to several of her admirers to thank them for their kind words and also called them beautiful right back.

 Other fans went the simple route and left nothing but emoji under the picture.
 The comments section was full of flames, heart-eyed smiley faces, and crowns as users labeled her a “queen.”

 Hot swimsuit photos have been all the rage for Georgina lately, as she has been posting several pics and videos of herself rocking tiny bathing suits.
-Earlier this week she wowed Instagram users when she wore a tiny black bathing suit top and skimpy daisy duke shorts.
+Earlier this week, she wowed Instagram users when she wore a tiny black bathing suit top and skimpy Daisy Duke shorts.
 Georgina balanced a canned beverage atop her head as she danced around in the grass.